-The information provided in the following article is intended as an educational resource and is provided as is.
-Serato does not develop HandBrake and as a result does not offer any support aside from issues relating to using this preset.
+The information provided in the following article is intended as an educational resource only.
+Serato does not develop HandBrake and as a result does not guarantee support for any issues that may arise from using this product.
 Should you have any other questions about the operation of this product then please contact the developer of the software at the Handbrake homepage.
-If you have any questions about using this preset with HandBrake, please start a help thread here.
-Make sure to include as many details as possible.

-NOTE: It is illegal to encode material that you do not own the copyright on.
+NOTE: It is illegal to encode material that you do not own.
 Please respect the copyright of the content owners.

 As Video files come in a range of container and encoding formats, it's important to make sure that your Video files can be read by Serato Video, and this can be done by re-encoding them to a standardised format.